semantic-flow/sflo-dendron-notes/sflo.conv.2025-06-18-back-on-track.md

-Sorry, check my dendron notes, especially ko., sflow., and kosmion.*
+Sorry, check my dendron notes, especially ko., sflo., and kosmion.*

 Edit
 I don't have access to your Dendron notes (.9).
 Earlier in our conversation, I could only access the C:\Users\drich\hub\djradon directory, and when you tried to add your Google Drive path to the MCP config, it didn't show up in my allowed directories.